Quickback Docs

 For events that don't map cleanly to CRUD:

-// Processing pipeline completed
+// Hiring pipeline stage completed

-await realtime.broadcast('pipeline-complete', {
+await realtime.broadcast('pipeline-stage-complete', {

 }, ctx.activeOrgId!);